kburchill/Applied_Interview_Organizer/README.md

 # Applied Interview Organizer

-Welcome to Applied, and Interview Organization Application.
+Welcome to Applied, an Interview Organization Application.

 ## What did I use?